Giving Is One of the Hallmarks of Christian Living

 How would you go about that?
 What would that process look like?

 I suspect it would have these 9 Elements:

-- Prayer.
 What a meaty issue to take to God.
-“Lord, guide us in developing a focus for our giving of time, money and emotional energy.
+“Lord, guide us in developing a focus for our giving of time, money, and emotional energy.
 Show us where we can have the greatest impact with what we have.”
 The Christians among the group should make it matter for prayer before you begin and during the whole process.

-- Executive Transparency.
-The company’s employees, vendors, customers and other stakeholders would need to see the owners and executives as being genuine, sincere in their Christianity, and committed to the process.
+The company’s employees, vendors, customers, and other stakeholders would need to see the owners and executives as being genuine, sincere in their Christianity, and committed to the process.

-- Assessment.
-At some point it would be helpful to stop and ask, “What have we accomplished?”
+At some point, it would be helpful to stop and ask, “What have we accomplished?”
 “How many people have we impacted in positive ways?”
-While its natural to look outward, at the focus of the project, it has been my experience that these kinds of giving experiences more likely produce more blessings for the giver than the receiver.
+While it’s natural to look outward, at the focus of the project, it has been my experience that these kinds of giving experiences are more likely to produce more blessings for the giver than the receiver.
 Don’t neglect to look inward at the impact on your organization and your people.